lu-pl/pydantic-cidoc-crm/README.md

 Using [Pydantic](https://docs.pydantic.dev/latest/) for Ontology abstractions in Python is a nifty idea;
 leveraging Pydantic's powerful data modelling and validation functionality, OWL relationships can be expressed as Pydantic models simply by the use of Python type hints and plain subtyping.
-Apart from being elegant and concise, this approach also ...
+This approach is not only elegant and concise, but also makes available the full might of Pydantic for Ontology mappings, e.g. one can easily derive JSON Schema from a Pydantic Ontology model.

 However `pydantic-cidoc-crm` doesn't utilize `rdflib`'s functioniality to handle graph generation and serialization, which could be considered a serious and unnecessary limitation.
 Also some general cleanup and basic testing would be beneficial.